 No more updates.

-Frameworks are written to support as many developers as possible.
-People can use it as they see fit, as long as they don't modify the core.
+People build frameworks to support as many developers as possible.
+The developer can use it as she sees fit, as long as the core is left intact.
 This is a good and bad thing.

 The good thing about building your own, is having the luxury to modify any part of the code.